Final: Cache simulation

 (We’re assuming that on a cache miss that causes a dirty block to be evicted, the write back to memory happens mostly in the background and the additional 2-cycle penalty is to write the dirty block to a write buffer.)

-To recap: With the default base miss penalty of 30 cycles, a load or store instruction takes 1 cycle for a cache hit, 30 cycles for a cache miss that does not evict a dirty block, and 32 cycles for a cache miss that evicts a dirty block.
+To recap: With the default hit time of four cycles and the base miss penalty of 34 cycles, a load or store instruction takes four cycles for a cache hit, 38 cycles for a cache miss that does not evict a dirty block, and 40 cycles for a cache miss that evicts a dirty block.

 Each trace contains the memory accesses of just over 5 million instructions.
 Your simulations should process all of them.